You Tube – Water Bombers by Alan Simmons

 Lockheed L-188 Electra Maneuverability and speed make them the fastest initial attack water bombers in service today.

 PZL-Mielec M-18 Dromander Polish single engine water bombers, first flown in 1976, still produced to date.

-Martin Mars Largest active propeller driven and largest production seaplanes; largest prop driven water bombers.
+Martin Mars Largest production seaplanes and formerly the largest propeller driven water bombers.